3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 Defined Contribution Plans:

 State governed Provident Fund Scheme and Employees State Insurance Scheme are defined contribution plans.
-The contribution paid / payable under the schemes is recognised during the period in which the employees render the related services.
+The contribution paid / payable under the schemes is recognized during the period in which the employees render the related services.

 Defined benefit plans